cybercongress/cyber/computing-the-knowledge.md

 Ranking using a [consensus-computer](consensus computer) can be challenging, as consensus computers have serious resource constraints.
 First, we must ask ourselves: why do we need to compute and to store the rank on-chain?

 When rank was computed inside a [consensus-computer](consensus computer) one has easy access to the content distribution of that rank and an easy way to [apps](build provable applications) on top of that rank.
-Hence, we have decided to follow a more cosmic architecture.
+Hence, we have decided to follow a cosmic architecture.
 In the next section we describe the [proof-of-relevance](proof of relevance) mechanism, which allows the network to scale with the help of domain-specific [relevance-machine](relevance machines).
 Those work concurrently, thanks to the IKP protocol which is extension over IBC protocol.

 The [relevance-machine](relevance machine) needs to obtain (1) a deterministic algorithm, that will allow for the computation of the rank on a continuously appending network, which itself, can scale to the orders of magnitude of the likes of [Google](https://google.com).
 Additionally, a perfect algorithm (2) must have linear memory and computational complexity.
 Most importantly, it must have (3) the highest provable prediction capabilities for the existence of relevant [cyberlinks](cyberlinks).